dessalines/beyond_capital/CONTRIBUTING.md

 git config --global color.ui true git config --global user.name "YOUR NAME" git config --global user.email "YOUR@EMAIL.com"
-# Generate an SSH key:
+# Generate an SSH key, pressing [enter] for all options to use their defaults:
 ssh-keygen -t rsa -C "YOUR@EMAIL.com"
 ```